sclife/blog/source/_posts/20170215-extract-the-old-man-and-the-sea.md

 ---

 Where did you wash? the boy thought.
 The village water supply was two streets down the road.
 I must have water here for him, the boy thought, and soap and a good towel.
 Why am I so thoughtless?
 I must get him another shirt and a jacket for the winter and some sort of shoes and another blanket.
 "Your stew is excellent," the old man said.

 ---

 "They lost today," the boy told him.
 "That means nothing.
 The great DiMaggio is himself again."

 ---

+"I know.
+It was a great mistake.
+He might have gone with us.
+Then we would have that for all of our lives."

+---

+"Thank you.
+You make me happy.
+I hope no fish will come along so great that he will prove us wrong."

+---